JeremyLiu0724/customer_segmentation/README.md

 ## Getting Started

+Live Demo
+You can check out the live version of this app here: https://jeremyliu-customersegmentation.streamlit.app/

 ### Prerequisites

 To run this app, you'll need Python 3.7 or higher.
 Install the required packages by running: